defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 - Gitlab only allows you to add a suffix.
 - Loki, Velero and Mattermost don't care what you name the S3 buckets.

 Reference the `uds-config.yaml` file you created as you go to be sure you're creating/have created buckets by the intended names.
+For a list of UDS config variables to be sure you update, see [docs/object-store-creation-and-configuration.md](docs/object-store-creation-and-configuration.md).

 #### D. Create the Postgres Databases.